-Maria Kennedy is an Instructor of Folklore in the Department of American Studies at Rutgers University and is the Co-Director of the New Jersey Folk Festival.
+Maria Kennedy is an Assistant Teaching Professor of Folklore in the Department of American Studies at Rutgers University and is the Co-Director of the New Jersey Folk Festival.

 Maria received her PhD from Indiana University’s Department of Folklore and Ethnomusicology in 2017.
 Her dissertation, “Finding Lost Fruit: The Cider Poetic, Orchard Conservation, and Craft Cider Making in Britain” examined the interplay of cultural heritage and environmental conservation in rural Britain.
 She continues her ethnographic research on the craft cider revival in North America, with interests in the adaptation of agricultural traditions to contemporary issues of conservation and economic development in rural America.